JdeRobot/VisualStates-examples/prius_crossing/README.md

 # Prius Crossing
 The following example in VisualStates demonstrates the Prius Toyota Car behavior at a crossing in Gazebo 8 developed through ROS Kinetic.
 The following examples illustrates the several functionalities of the tool.
-The example starts with prius off-road and further through stop sign the car stops for a particular amount of time.
-Further takes a turn and gets on highway.
+The example starts with prius on-road, detects stop sign, waits for a person to cross and then makes a right turn.
+The stop sign is detected through image processing techniques using prius's camera sensor.
+Throttle and steer controller is also implemented to maintain the speed of the vehicle and steering wheel of the vehicle according to the direction of lanes using Lane Detection algorithm.

 ## Steps to run the example
 ### Dependencies
 We assume that you already installed ROS Kinetic and Gazebo 8 on Ubuntu 16.04 system to be able to test the behaviors.
 However, if you did not install yet, you can do so following these pages: [http://wiki.ros.org/kinetic/Installation/Ubuntu](http://wiki.ros.org/kinetic/Installation/Ubuntu)  [http://gazebosim.org/tutorials?tut=install_ubuntu&cat=install](http://gazebosim.org/tutorials?tut=install_ubuntu&cat=install)

 ### ROS Package Generation
 1. Copy Prius messages, world, description packages from [PriusData](/prius) and paste it in the ROS Workshop.
-Also clone the VisualStates package and copy the VisualStates prius_example.xml file which contains the example behavior.
+Also clone the VisualStates package and copy the VisualStates prius_crossing.xml file which contains the crossing behavior.
 ```
 mkdir catkin_ws
 cd catkin_ws